Air source heat pumps explained

 - They require very little maintenance.

-- They can be used for air conditioning in the summer.
+- Some can be used for air conditioning in the summer.

 - You need to use electricity to power the pump which circulates the liquid in the outside loop, but for every unit of electricity used by the pump, you get between two and three units of heat – making this an efficient way to heat a building.